peardeck/policies/privacy-policy.md

 * Google Analytics, Intercom.io, Segment.com, Looker.com, and Zoho Reports to collect, analyze and report usage data

-* Stripe and ChartMogul to collect and report subscription data for premium users
+* Stripe, ProfitWell, and ChartMogul to collect and report subscription data for premium users

 Service Providers used for the technical infrastructure of our application: